Nutella Ice Cream (No Cook, Eggless, Small Batch)

-Since my No Cook Egg Free Peanut Butter Cup Ice Cream was such a huge hit, I wanted to share another variation I love: Small Batch No Cook Eggless Nutella Ice Cream.
+Since my Peanut Butter Ice Cream is one of my favorites, I wanted to share another variation I love: Nutella Ice Cream.

 What is Nutella?